snovakovic/vtpw/README.md

 ### 0.0.5

-Allow using plugin on projects that use template plugins thanks to @szkabaroli [contribution](https://github.com/snovakovic/vtpw/pull/2)
+Allow using plugin on projects that use template languages thanks to @szkabaroli [contribution](https://github.com/snovakovic/vtpw/pull/2)